 Spain’s job market has shifted dramatically in the past decade, shaped by technology, demographics, and the country’s uneven economic recovery.
 For expats — whether you're arriving from within the EU or further afield — navigating work opportunities here can be challenging, but far from impossible.
 Understanding where the real demand lies is the first step.

-In cities like Barcelona, Madrid, Valencia, and Málaga, the digital economy has taken root.
-These cities have attracted startups, international tech firms, and remote-first companies drawn by Spain’s lifestyle, infrastructure, and talent pool.
+In cities like Barcelona, Madrid, Valencia, and Málaga, the digital economy has taken root, with well-known international brands and companies operating across multiple countries and contributing to the global reach of Spain’s tech sector.
+These cities have attracted startups, international tech firms, and remote-first companies drawn by Spain’s lifestyle, infrastructure, and talent pool, making Spain a key player in the tech world.

 That means high demand for: